Celebrating National Indigenous History Month

 Shop Local

-Stop by I.A.M.
-Collective at the Downtown Farmers Market on Saturdays for unique goods made by local artisans.
-This group is made up of a community of 42 Indigenous creatives, with members from varying nations across Turtle Island. Ôte Nîkân Petro Gas Station has a huge selection of handmade Indigenous work for purchase.
+Attend a market where I.A.M.
+Collective makes an appearance!
+This group is made up of a community of dozens of Indigenous creatives, with members from varying nations across Turtle Island. Ôte Nîkân Petro Gas Station has a huge selection of handmade Indigenous work for purchase.
 If you're ever in the YEG International Airport, be sure to stop by the Indigenous Interpretive and Retail Centre.
 This space offers a unique place for passengers to learn about the Indigenous history and culture that has shaped our region and purchase authentic Indigenous-made products.

 Looking for more retail options?
 Pop into our Indigenous Shopping Guide for even more ways to buy local and Indigenous this spring.